Close Cookie Popup

 Concluding the Game Session:

-- Aim to play for a duration that keeps your students engaged for their first experience – perhaps 20-30 minutes of active gameplay after the introduction.
+1. Aim to play for a duration that keeps children engaged for their first experience – perhaps 20-30 minutes of active gameplay after the introduction.

 A brief approx. 5 minutes, positive wrap-up helps consolidate the experience: